University of Ghana Introduces Self-Placement Option, Applicants Visit Centre, Video

 Vice Chancellor, Admission, Ghana, Applicants, Students, University of Ghana

-The University of Ghana applicants visits Admissions Assistance Desk to resolves their concerns.
+Students applying to the University of Ghana visit the Admissions Assistance Desk set up by the institution to resolve various issues.
 Photo credit: @univers1057fm/TikTok

 Source: TikTok